 - p_source_table This option can be used when you need to move data into a natively partitioned set.
-Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed. - Returns the number of rows that were moved from the parent table to partitions.
+Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed. - p_ignored_columns This option allows for filtering out specific columns when moving data from the default/parent to the proper child table(s).
+This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
+Value is a text array of column names. - Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when source/parent table is empty and partitioning is complete.

-partition_data_id(p_parent_table text, p_batch_count int DEFAULT 1, p_batch_interval bigint DEFAULT NULL, p_lock_wait numeric DEFAULT 0, p_order text DEFAULT 'ASC', p_analyze boolean DEFAULT true, p_source_table text DEFAULT NULL) RETURNS bigint
+partition_data_id(p_parent_table text, p_batch_count int DEFAULT 1, p_batch_interval bigint DEFAULT NULL, p_lock_wait numeric DEFAULT 0, p_order text DEFAULT 'ASC', p_analyze boolean DEFAULT true, p_source_table text DEFAULT NULL, p_ignored_columns text[] DEFAULT NULL) RETURNS bigint